dynamiczero99/CITM_2_Dev_Platformer/README.md

 - Optimization: Each object has a different updateCycle which is used to avoid that all objects' TimedUpdate() are called at the same time.
 - Controller support

+## Member contributions

+Jose Antonio Prieto
+- Flying enemy
+- A*
+- Save and load state of all entities
+- Brofiler
+- Load custom properties from xml

+Jaume Montagut Guix
+- A*
+- Walking enemy
+- Entity module
+- Incorporation of dt to stabilize movement & animations

 ## Debug functionality:
 - F1 ​Start from the very first level
 - F2 ​Start from the beginning of the current level